 In March 2011, the NPR Board appointed Slocum to serve as Interim President and CEO, a role she held for nine months.
-She re-affirmed NPR's strategic direction: investing in journalism, strengthening the partnership with stations and the relationship with other key stakeholders and improving NPR operations.
+She re-affirmed NPR's strategic direction, investing in journalism, strengthening the partnership with stations and the relationship with other key stakeholders and improving NPR operations.
 She expanded NPR's commitment to investigative journalism, breaking news coverage, diversity in staffing and content, and digital services for Member Stations, and she strengthened core business functions such as communications.
-Under her leadership NPR's financial results improved, achieving better than break-even results in an economic downturn.